krauthaufen/System.Collections.Async/README.md

 # System.Collections.Async

-An implementation of async enumerables with cancelation and exception handling.
+An implementation of async enumerables with cancellation and exception handling.
 Many operators are available out-of-the-box:

 * Aggregate